helen-ls/openEuler-Cookbook/openeuler-cookbook-chu-gao-1.0.md

 * **A Nurturing Open Source Community**

 The openEuler community itself is a thriving open source ecosystem.
-Developers from leading companies, academia, and research institutes come together here to collaborate and share knowledge.
+Developers from different companies, academia, and research institutes come together to collaborate and share knowledge.

 The community also employs structured mechanisms and processes to function smoothly.
-In openEuler, every industry peer work together on standards, and research findings easily transfer into industry. openEuler nurtures an environment for developers to learn and grow.
+In openEuler, all industry peers work together to develop applications that can be adopted in real practices. openEuler nurtures an environment for developers to learn and grow.